hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ![Overview Conversations](assets/basic-overview-conversation.png)

-## ***User Data***
+## ***User***
 The next tab in the overview section is the Users tab.
-This tab shows the number of users for the filtered channel or bot in the given duration period.
+This tab shows the number of unique users for the filtered channel or bot in the given duration period.

 The graph for this data is an upcoming feature and will be documented here once it is available.